Certificate Admissions Information

 - Completed Mason graduate application (on-line application is preferable) along with a the appropriate application fee ($75 for domestic, $80 for international students)

-- Copies of official transcripts from each institution attended.
+- Copies of official transcripts from each institution attended (even if the courses are listed on another transcript).
 All applicants whose undergraduate institution(s) have the ability to send transcripts electronically should send them to firstname.lastname@example.org.
 The transcripts will not be considered official unless sent by the school.
 Official transcripts can also be mailed to the address below:

 COS Graduate Admissions Processing Center